o11y-weekly/o11y-weekly.github.io/2023-11-16_Meet_Vector/README.md

 ## Concept

-Component: source or transform or sink, it is a component of the pipeline (this notion is largely used when monitoring vector per component id)
+Component: source or transform or sink, are components of the pipeline (this notion is largely used when monitoring vector per component id)

 Vector supports multiple [sources](https://vector.dev/docs/reference/configuration/sources/) and [sinks](https://vector.dev/docs/reference/configuration/sinks/) like logstash, prometheus, files, loki, elastic, ...